The area has wonderful coastal and inland walks which can be viewed here.

 The stream of Glen Lethnot was used in the past by illicit distillers who hid their stills amongst the corries – today you can follow the Whisky Road which begins in Drumcairn and continues on to the Craig of Finnoch, passing the ruined Clachan of Finnoch, a former Highland village.

 At the head of Glen Esk you’ll find the striking Queen’s Well, built in commemoration of Queen Victoria who stopped here for a drink of water on her way from Deeside to Glenesk.
+The Retreat Folk Museum is well worth a visit and their tea room serves delicious lunches and home baking.

 Golf enthusiasts.
 The Lucken is ideally located for those who would like to play some of Scotland's top golf courses.
 Carnoustie and St Andrews and Aberdeen slightly further afield for Trumps famous course.